icebreakerone/open-energy-technical-docs/docs/metadata.rst

    transport:
      http:
-       # This block is mandatory, and contains the Open|API| spec for the secured or open
+       # This block is mandatory, and contains the OpenAPI spec for the secured or open
        # HTTP endpoints (depending on data class)
        openapi: 3.0.0
        info:
-         title: Sample |API|
+         title: Sample API
          description: CSV format data
          version: 0.1.0
        servers: